ekxide/iceoryx2/examples/rust/service_variants/README.md

 | `local_threadsafe::Service` | Intra-process | ✅ Thread-safe     | Safe for multi-threaded intra-process communication |

-All ports (`Publisher`, `Subscriber`, etc.) and payloads (`Sample`, `Request`, etc.) are affected by the service type defined when the `Node` is created.
+All ports (`Publisher`, `Subscriber`, etc.) and payloads (`Sample`, `Request`, etc.) are affected by the service variant defined when the `Node` is created.

 ### Example